librity/nc_nomadcoin/README.md

 - Only bet what you can afford to loose.
 - Don't bet on anything you don't understand.
 - Don't bet on anything you haven't read the code.
+- Don't bet on new currencies if you don't undertand the problems they're trying to solve and what they're doing differently.
 - A blockchain is only as good as its dev community.
 - Bet on engineering, not marketability.
 - "I'm an adult and everything I do is my responsibility."
 - Don't be this guy:

 [![Watch the video](https://img.youtube.com/vi/61i2iDz7u04/maxresdefault.jpg)](https://youtu.be/61i2iDz7u04)

+_To his credit, it's pretty unreasonable to expect someone without any technical knowledge to successfully speculate on new cryptocurrencies._

 ## Libs <a name = "libs"></a>